cryptiumlabs/juvix/doc/Frontend/gen/guide.md

        | else        -> 0
     ```

-    The `else` name is just an alias for `False`.
+    The `else` name is just an alias for `True`.

 2. Case

-    Case expressions have a non zero number of clauses.
+    Case expressions have a non-zero number of clauses.
 Each clause
     consists of a pattern, followed by a consequence.

     A pattern works much like Haskell or Idris, in that one can